npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_about_transactions.md

 folder: mydoc
 ---

-Once you [set up budget categories](mydoc_about_categories) and [create accounts](mydoc_creating_account) with your starting balance, begin recording income and expenses with day-to-day inflow and outflow transactions.
+After you [set up budget categories](mydoc_about_categories) and [create accounts](mydoc_creating_account) with your starting balance, begin recording income and expenses with day-to-day inflow and outflow transactions.

 This section covers the following topics: